German March trade data suggests economy picking up

 Other recent data from Germany has been mixed, with some forward-looking indicators like business and investor sentiment worsening though consumer morale remains firm.
 April data showed the private sector contracted and unemployment rose, suggesting Germany may suffer another contraction in the second quarter.

-The seasonally-adjusted trade surplus narrowed slightly to 17.6 billion euros (14.8 billion pounds) from an upwardly-revised 17.7 billion in February.
+The seasonally-adjusted trade surplus narrowed slightly to 17.6 billion euros from an upwardly-revised 17.7 billion in February.
 The consensus forecast was for it to narrow to 16.5 billion euros.

 (Reporting by Michelle Martin and Stephen Brown)